 Wouldn’t it be nice if someone gave you a list of what needs fixing in your house?
 From the little cosmetic flaws to essential repair work.
 That’s what the Building Survey is about.
 Sure, it’s more expensive than the basic Homebuyers Survey, but with period houses you don’t want nasty surprises.
-Always hire a professional registered with the Royal Institute of Chartered Surveyors.
+Always hire a professional registered with the Royal Institution of Chartered Surveyors.

 5.- Restore all original features

 These features are closely linked to the value of your house.
 Remove them and the value will decrease.
 Do your house a favour and repair or reinstate them.
 Make the reclamation yard your new B&Q. It’s an easy decision, yet I see people ripping original fireplaces to fit basic stoves or painting over stone (check my bath stone restoration guide to avoid this mistake).

 Victorian houses are wonky.
 They always will be.
 You can replaster every wall for that sharp finish, but the windows are still different sizes and the rooms don’t have square angles.
 But you know what, it’s fine.
 Don’t obliterate the weird and wonderful.
 Embrace it and make it a feature.
 A little crack in the ceiling is like a grey hair of wisdom.